VictoriiaShtyreva/FullstackOpenUniversity/part0/exercises0.5.md

-## here's a Mermaid syntax diagram depicting the scenario where the user goes to the single-page app (SPA) version of the notes app at https://studies.cs.helsinki.fi/exampleapp/spa:
+## Here's a Mermaid syntax diagram depicting the scenario where the user goes to the single-page app (SPA) version of the notes app at https://studies.cs.helsinki.fi/exampleapp/spa:

 ```mermaid
 sequenceDiagram